 More symptoms often happen.
 Dizziness and ringing in the ears are common.
 You may also feel pressure in your ear.

-Doctors often don’t know what made a person lose their hearing.
+Doctors often don’t know what causes sudden hearing loss.

 Common causes include: